 Jen has worked extensively in radio production for both CBC and Roundhouse Radio in Vancouver.
 She won a Jack Webster Award for Best Audio Feature in 2010 for Wild Art, a story about an artist and recovering addict.
 Jen has been a writer and interactive story producer on numerous award-winning interactive projects, including Bear 71 (NFB), Seven Digital Deadly Sins (The Guardian), Hyperlocal (CBC), Life on Hold (Al Jazeera), and The Last Hunt (NFB).
 She currently teaches Creative Writing for New Media, and Creative Writing for Podcasting at the University of British Columbia.

 Events with Jennifer Moss

-The Story from Hear is a 5-day creative retreat on the power of sound, listening, and place-based podcasts.
-Deepen your listening and audio storytelling skills in a supportive and multi-faceted group environment.
-Sonically explore and document the unique coastal rainforest environments that surround Hollyhock through attentive sound walks guided by acoustic ethnographer Jenni Schine.
-Enjoy the relaxing natural environment and opportunities for research and productive time to advance personal acoustic projects.
-With experienced radio producer and creative writing professor Jen Moss, you’ll receive professional feedback on your ongoing projects.
-After listening to inspiring case studies and collecting audio field recordings, you’ll…
+Dive into the power of sound, listening, and place-based podcasts.
+This creative retreat is a chance to deepen your audio storytelling and listening skills in a supportive group environment.
+New this year: the program will focus on the connection between lore and place – encouraging participants to introduce mythological or supernatural elements to their audio storytelling experiments.
+Sonically explore and document the unique coastal rainforest environments that surround Hollyhock through guided, attentive soundwalks.
+Enjoy the relaxing natural environment and opportunities for research and productive time to advance your personal acoustic projects.
+Get feedback on your ongoing projects, or create new audio stories that reflect…